 We use various reading schemes and use a colour code system whereby all children can be matched with text appropriate to their reading age level.
 The school has a well-stocked library from which children choose and enjoy books.
 Parents are actively encouraged to be involved in the process of reading with their children and books are regularly taken home to be enjoyed together.

 We aim to make children competent, confident writers, to enable them to use the written word to communicate effectively.
 Opportunities for fiction and non-fiction writing occur throughout the curriculum.
 In this way they begin to understand that writing takes different forms for different purposes.
 We encourage children to edit and improve their writing, focusing on their spelling, punctuation and grammar.

 Handwriting is taught as a single lesson in our curriculum to develop the correct formation of letters.
+We base our handwriting on the Penpals approach and font, introducing letter formation and joins progressively across the school.
 In later years, children are encouraged to join their letters together.
 Although handwriting is taught separately, children are expected to use fluent and legible handwriting in every lesson.

 Spelling, vocabulary, grammar and punctuation

 Children follow our structured phonics scheme from entering school in Reception.
 This scheme teaches children to blend, segment and manipulate sounds in words independently.
 There are many different spelling strategies that we teach children to help them to decode spellings effectively.
 Spellings are also used to enhance children’s vocabulary and the children are encouraged to use these newly found words in their everyday writing.

 How can parents help with English learning at home?